-Freehold land of a subsidiary company with estimated carrying values of RM3.657 million (2009: RM3.657 million) are pledged as security for borrowings as disclosed in Note 22.
+Freehold land of a subsidiary company is pledged as security for borrowings as disclosed in Note 22.

-Freehold land of another subsidiary company with estimated carrying value of RM28.6 million (2009: RM28.6 million) is pledged as security for the Minimum Redemption Amount of the RCSLS as disclosed in Note 27.
+Freehold land of another subsidiary company with estimated carrying value of RM28.6 million (2010: RM28.6 million) is pledged as security for the Minimum Redemption Amount of the RCSLS as disclosed in Note 25.